 Diagnosis of Heart Murmurs

-In order for your veterinarian to properly diagnose exactly what is causing the heart murmurs in your dog he or she must differentiate between a variety of abnormal heart sounds.
+In order for your veterinarian to properly diagnose exactly what is causing the heart murmurs in your dog he or she must differentiate between a wide variety of abnormal heart sounds.
 In addition, she or he must also be able to differentiate between the various abnormal lung and heart sounds of which many sound alike.
-In order to do this the veterinarian will listen to see if the timing of the abnormal sounds is correlated with respiration or heartbeat timing.
+In order to accomplish this the veterinarian will listen to see if the timing of the abnormal sounds is correlated with respiration or heartbeat timing.

 Treating Heart Murmurs

-More mature dogs or dogs with a higher grade of heart murmur will be placed on medications that will help to either control the murmur's severity or to counteract the real underlying cause of the heart murmur.
+More mature dogs or dogs with a higher grade of heart murmur will be placed on medications that will help to either control the murmur's severity or to counteract the actual underlying cause of the heart murmur.

 Dogs that have heart murmurs can and do lead a normal life.
 Usually the symptoms can be controlled with the proper medication.
-This is usually the case with dogs that suffer from low-grade heart murmurs.
+This is usually the case with dogs that suffer from low grade heart murmurs.